schauveau/lesyd/README.md

 allow_anonymous true
 ```

-Now, if you want to reuse the same MQTT broker for LeSyd, HomeAssistant, or other client then you probably want
-to secure it a little bit with a second listener port that does not allow anonymous access:
+Now, if you want to reuse the same MQTT broker for LeSyd, HomeAssistant, or other client then you probably want to secure with a second listener port that does not allow anonymous access:

 Your Mosquitto listener configuration could look like that: